Equivariant correspondences and the Borel-Bott-Weil theorem: Introduction

 \section{Introduction}

 Let $G$ be a complex semisimple Lie group and $B\subset G$ a minimal parabolic subgroup.
-Let $\mu$ be a weight for $G$ and $\KMbundle_\mu$ the corresponding induced holomorphic line bundle on the holomorphic \(G\)-manifold $G/B$.
-The {\em Borel-Bott-Weil} Theorem computes the Dolbeault cohomology groups $\HH^*(G/B,\KMbundle_\mu)$.
-More specifically, since $G$ acts holomorphically on $G/B$, the Dolbeault cohomology $\HH^*(G/B,\KMbundle_\mu)$ determines a virtual representation of $G$, and it is this representation which the theorem computes.
-In this note, we formulate and prove a close relative of the Borel-Bott-Weil Theorem in the framework of equivariant correspondences and equivariant $\KK$-theory.
+Let $\mu$ be a weight for $G$ and $E_\mu$ the corresponding induced holomorphic line bundle on the holomorphic manifold $G/B$.
+The Dolbeault cohomology group \(H^*(G/B, E_\mu)\) with its canonical action of \(G\), is a graded-finite-dimensional representation of \(G\), and, more relevantly for us, of its maximal compact subgroup \(K\subset G\).
+The {\em Borel-Bott-Weil} Theorem computes this representation.
+In this article, we prove a close relative of the Borel-Bott-Weil theorem in the context of equivariant \(\K\)-theory.
+The bridge between Dolbeault cohomology and \(\K\)-theory is provided by index theory of elliptic operators: \(H^*(G/K, E_\mu)\), as a virtual \(K\)-representation, is the same as the \(K\)-index of the Dolbeault operator, $\Index_K [\bar\partial]_\mu \in \Rep (K)$ in the sense of Atiyah and Singer \cite{Atiyah-Singer:Index_I} twisted by \(E_\mu\).
+From the point of view of Kasparov theory, \([\bar\partial]_\mu\) is a class in the \(K\)-equivariant \(\K\)-homology \(\KK^K(G/B, \C)\) of \(G/B\).
+This \(\Rep (K)\)-module is acted on by the bivariant group \(\KK^K(G/B, G/B)\), for which a topological model was developed in \cite{Emerson-Meyer:Geometric_KK}, defined using the theory of equivariant \emph{correspondences.} The correspondence theory is the main tool used in this work.
+We construct certain canonical correspondences \(\Lambda (w)\), parameterized by the elements of the Weyl group \(W\), compute how these correspondences act on equivariant \(\K\)-homology, and deduce part of the Borel-Bott-Weil theorem.

 The Borel-Bott-Weil Theorem can be broken down into two parts.
-Firstly, one can compute $\HH^*(G/B,\KMbundle_\mu)$ in the case where $\mu$ is a dominant weight.
-In dimension $0$, this is the classical Borel-Weil Theorem; in higher dimensions the cohomology vanishes.
-Secondly, the general case can be reduced to the dominant case by repeated application of Serre duality.
-This yields a (degree-altering) isomorphism between the cohomology groups $\HH^*(G/B,\KMbundle_\mu)$ and $\HH^*(G/B,\KMbundle_{\mu'})$, where $\mu'$ is any weight in the orbit of $\mu$ under the shifted Weyl group action.
-It is this `duality' aspect of the Borel-Bott-Weil Theorem which we are interested in.
-We will construct elements of equivariant $\KK$-theory which implement $\K$-homology maps analogous to the family of isomorphisms above.
+Firstly, one can compute $H^*(G/B,E_\mu)$ in the case where $\mu$ is a dominant weight, showing that \(H^i(G/B, E_\mu)\) vanishes in dimensions \(i>0\) while in dimension \(i=0\) it is the (unique) irreducible representation of the maximal compact subgroup \(K\) with highest weight \(\mu\).
+This degree $0$ calculation is effectively the classical Borel-Weil Theorem.
+As a second part, one amplifies this calculation by providing a degree-altering isomorphism between the cohomology groups $H^*(G/B,E_\mu)$ and $H^*(G/B,E_{\mu'})$, where $\mu'$ is any weight in the orbit of $\mu$ under the shifted (affine) Weyl group action on the weight lattice, explained below.
+It is this degree-shifting isomorphism which can be detected by \(\K\)-theory, as we now explain.